ZinoviiZ/Int20H-Test-task-/README.md

-# RisingApp
+# Vk poster
-Hackathon Int20h 2017
+Hackathon Int20h 2017 </br>
-Для робочого функціоналу ви повинні в браузері ДОЗВОЛИТИ СПЛИВАЮЧІ ВІКНА!!!
+Test project which generates 1+1 TV program by open API and posts that in your VK group